 “You’re thinking too much.
-Try not to look so grim; it doesn’t suit you.”
+Try not to look so grim, it doesn’t suit you.”

-It was impossible to not notice the smell.
+It was impossible not to notice the smell.
 It was a ripe, pungent scent of wet, rotten vegetation and stagnant water.
 Alfrid wasn’t sure what smelled worse, the swampy field or the pile of dead men they had encountered.
 A sudden, hot gust swept through the plain, the tall grass shaking and hissing like snakes coiled to strike.

 “I don’t know about you, but I could use a good romp once we get to the village,” Eryk said, smiling.
 “What do you say we have ourselves a go?”

 “I’ll pass.
 They smell like… like wet dog.”
 Alfrid wrinkled his nose at the thought.
 He never cared for the women in the village, they were far too plain and dreary for his liking.
 But then again, he never cared for much of anyone in Khorrtal in the first place.

 “What’s the matter, you haven’t lost your appetite, have you?”